 Damp face cloths

 Another option is an over the counter earwax softener.
 These can be bought from a chemist and may contain mineral or baby oils, glycerin, peroxide or hydrogen peroxide, or saline.
 Simply follow the instructions on the packaging, by dropping the specified amount of drops into your ear, wait the specified time, and drain or gently rinse out.
+Please note, earwax softener should only ever be used for a few days, never weeks at a time.

 It is recommended that you seek advice before using a hydrogen peroxide based softener as it can cause some symptoms to become worse if earwax is not the underlying problem.